isabella232/experience-manager-dispatcher.es-ES/help/using/dispatcher-configuration.md

  -->

-### Invalidar archivos por nivel de carpeta {#invalidating-files-by-folder-level}
+### Invalidating Files by Folder Level {#invalidating-files-by-folder-level}

-Utilice `/statfileslevel` la propiedad para invalidar los archivos almacenados en caché según su ruta:
+Use the `/statfileslevel` property to invalidate cached files according to their path:

-* Dispatcher crea `.stat`archivos en cada carpeta desde la carpeta docroot al nivel que especifique.
+* Dispatcher creates `.stat`files in each folder from the docroot folder to the level that you specify.
 La carpeta docroot es level 0.
-* Los archivos se invalidan al tocar el `.stat` archivo.
-La última fecha de modificación `.stat` del archivo se compara con la última fecha de modificación de un documento en caché.
-El documento se vuelve a buscar si `.stat` el archivo es más nuevo.
+* Files are invalidated by touching the `.stat` file.
+The `.stat` file&#39;s last modification date is compared to the last modification date of a cached document.
+The document is re-fetched if the `.stat` file is newer.

-* Cuando un archivo ubicado en un nivel determinado se invalida, **se tocarán todos** `.stat` los archivos del docroot **al** nivel del archivo invalidado o el configurado `statsfilevel` (cualquiera sea menor).
+* When a file located at a certain level is invalidated then **all** `.stat` files from the docroot **to** the level of the invalidated file or the configured `statsfilevel` (whichever is smaller) will be touched.

-   * Por ejemplo: si establece `statfileslevel` la propiedad en 6 y un archivo se invalida en el nivel 5, se tocará cada `.stat` archivo de docroot a 5.
+   * For example: if you set the `statfileslevel` property to 6 and a file is invalidated at level 5 then every `.stat` file from docroot to 5 will be touched.
 Continuando con este ejemplo, si un archivo se invalida en el nivel 7, cada uno. `stat` de docroot a 6 se tocará (ya que `/statfileslevel = "6"`).

 Solo se afectan los recursos** a lo largo de la ruta** al archivo invalidado.
-Considere el siguiente ejemplo: Un sitio web utiliza la estructura `/content/myWebsite/xx/.` Si establece `statfileslevel` 3, un `.stat`archivo se crea de la siguiente manera:
+Consider the following example: a website uses the structure `/content/myWebsite/xx/.` If you set `statfileslevel` as 3, a `.stat`file is created as follows:

 * `docroot`
 * `/content`
 * `/content/myWebsite`
 * `/content/myWebsite/*xx*`

-Cuando un archivo se `/content/myWebsite/xx` invalida, se toca cada `.stat` archivo desde docroot `/content/myWebsite/xx`hacia abajo.
-Este sería el caso solamente para `/content/myWebsite/xx` , por ejemplo `/content/myWebsite/yy` , o `/content/anotherWebSite`.
+When a file in `/content/myWebsite/xx` is invalidated then every `.stat` file from docroot down to `/content/myWebsite/xx`is touched.
+This would be the case only for `/content/myWebsite/xx` and not for example `/content/myWebsite/yy` or `/content/anotherWebSite`.

 >[!NOTE]
 >
->La invalidación se puede evitar enviando un Encabezado `CQ-Action-Scope:ResourceOnly`adicional.
+>Invalidation can be prevented by sending an additional Header `CQ-Action-Scope:ResourceOnly`.
 Esto se puede utilizar para vaciar recursos concretos sin invalidar otras partes de la caché.
-Consulte [esta página](https://adobe-consulting-services.github.io/acs-aem-commons/features/dispatcher-flush-rules/index.html) e [Invalidar manualmente la caché de Dispatcher](https://helpx.adobe.com/experience-manager/dispatcher/using/page-invalidate.html) para obtener más información.
+See [this page](https://adobe-consulting-services.github.io/acs-aem-commons/features/dispatcher-flush-rules/index.html) and [Manually Invalidating the Dispatcher Cache](https://helpx.adobe.com/experience-manager/dispatcher/using/page-invalidate.html) for additional details.

 >[!NOTE]
 >
->Si especifica un valor para `/statfileslevel` la propiedad, se omite `/statfile` la propiedad.
+>If you specify a value for the `/statfileslevel` property, the `/statfile` property is ignored.

-### Invalidar automáticamente los archivos caché {#automatically-invalidating-cached-files}
+### Automatically Invalidating Cached Files {#automatically-invalidating-cached-files}

 `/invalidate` La propiedad define los documentos que se invalidan automáticamente cuando se actualiza el contenido.